ben-che/welcome-to-python/README.md

         return None
 ```

-_Before you dive in there's going to be a large jump in difficulty from the previous module, and this is only because you'll be exposed to I/O and functions.
-If you have any questions please ask me, and I'll do my best to help out!_
+Before you dive in there's going to be a large jump in difficulty from the previous module, and this is only because you'll be exposed to I/O and functions.
+If you have any questions please ask me, and I'll do my best to help out!

-Readings / Lecture :
+### Readings / Lecture :

 Finish the control flow track from Code Academy to learn syntax:
 https://www.codecademy.com/courses/learn-python/lessons/conditionals--control-flow/exercises/go-with-the-flow?action=resume_content_item

-Finish the functions track to learn function declaration., definition and invocation:
+Finish the functions track to learn function declaration, definition and invocation:

 https://www.codecademy.com/courses/learn-python/lessons/functions/exercises/what-good-are-functions?action=resume_content_item

 This is also a good resource for Python control flow, complete with state diagrams to help hammer points home (Read only from 4.1 - 4.42):
 http://www.openbookproject.net/books/bpp4awd/ch04.html

+### Exercises and Answers

 After you finish, try some of the excersies in this file (either create a new Python file and run it locally, or use the online compiler):